aws-samples/aws-last-mile-delivery-hyperlocal/docs/components/03-location-service.md

 Location service is the collection of various resources that support ingesting and maintaining information about couriers' locations that change through time.

 Our approach to use location data is to keep them in _live data stores_ where the _latest_ update is maintained of the drivers.
 This enables us to access the most up-to-date information with very low latency.
-We solve this with two managed AWS services: Elasticache  (Redis) and ElasticSearch.
+We solve this with two managed AWS services: MemoryDB (Redis) and OpenSearch.

-## Elasticache (Redis)
+## MemoryDB (Redis)

-An Elasticache cluster with Redis engine enables us to access information fast.
+A MemoryDB cluster with Redis engine enables us to access information fast.
 We keep driver location and status data in Redis key-value store.

 In the following table we show how we keep the latest location and status data in memory: